milosz275/pico-led-controller/README.md

 ## Web interface

 The web interface is a simple page that allows you to control the LED strip.
 It is served by the Raspberry Pi Pico W itself.
+Data fetch intervals are set to 5 seconds to avoid overloading the Pico W. Start timestamp is created by the server although counting elapsed is fully client-sided.

 ![Web interface](assets/web_interface.png)